 The same is true of putting in a support ticket through their website.
 Their customer service reps are friendly, helpful, and patient, making them a particularly good choice for individuals and small businesses who are in need of some hand-holding.

 Website migration is a major hassle when it comes to switching web hosts.
-One of the many good things about SiteGround is their free website transfer service.
+One of the many good things about SiteGround is their free WordPress site migration.

-Their transfer service includes a free transfer of one website (regardless of size), as well as the transfer of emails, FTP accounts, addon domains for (for accounts managed with cPanel).
+Their transfer service includes a transfer of one website (regardless of size), as well as the transfer of unlimited email accounts, FTP accounts, addon domains for (for accounts managed with cPanel control panel).